Resources for Faculty

 a crucial role in identifying and referring these distressed students for professional

 help.
-Following are some frequently asked questions about emotional distress.
+Following are some frequently asked questions about students and emotional distress.

 - What are some of the signs indicating a possible counseling referral?